aframosp/AGNView/Additionals/StepByStep.md

 # Step-By-Step

 This file works as a Table of contents (TOC) to follow the procedures done to reproduce the information presented in the paper.
 The numbers on this TOC are the same as in the [Jupyter notebooks](../Notebooks).
 Each subseccion related to a [Data](../Data), [Additional](../Additionals) or [Figure](../Figures) file is indicated with a '=>'.
 It is important to keep in mind that one of the steps is not included in this repository (Step 5, where we run the [CIGALE](https://cigale.lam.fr/) modelling in the [Peregrine cluster](https://www.rug.nl/society-business/centre-for-information-technology/research/services/hpc/facilities/peregrine-hpc-cluster?lang=en)).
-The information created at that step is located in the repositoty [NN](??), where we add a script to generate the SEDs for a given galaxy inside the Seyfert Sample.
+The information created at that step is located in a [Zenodo repositoty](https://doi.org/10.5281/zenodo.NNNNNNN), where we add a script to generate the SEDs for a given galaxy inside the Seyfert Sample.

 ## TOC
 1) [Create the Database Sample](../Notebooks/1_Obtain_Seyfert_Samples.ipynb)